Applying for social security disability benefits with kidney disease

-Kidney disease causes expensive, painful and debilitating complications that prevent many patients from working and earning an income.
+Kidney disease causes expensive, painful and debilitating complications that prevent many people from working and earning an income.
 To support people in this difficult situation, the Social Security Administration (SSA) offers disability benefits as a financial resource.

 What are Social Security disability benefits?

 The second type of benefit, Supplementary Security Income (SSI), is needs-based.
-It is only available to people who have very limited income and resources.
+It is only available to people who have extremely limited income and resources.
 To be eligible, an individual may earn up to $733 per month and have assets valued up to $2,000.
 A couple may earn up to $1,100 per month and have assets valued up to $3,000.
-Applicable assets include cash, stocks and life insurance, but do NOT include one primary home and one vehicle.
+Applicable assets include cash, stocks and life insurance, but do not include one primary home and one vehicle.

 Social Security Disability and kidney disease